 Can I choose a Supervisor not listed on the NLPAA website?

 As long as the Supervisor you choose meets the above requirements this is fine.
 If you have questions, email us at email@example.com

 How often will I need Supervision?

-The ABNLP requires 10 hours of Supervision each year between 1 July and 30 June.
+The NLPAA requires 10 hours of Supervision each year between 1 July and 30 June.
 If you choose to complete all of these hours with a Clinical Supervisor it is recommended to work with your supervisor for 1 hour 10 months of the year.

 Do Peer Group or Practice Group participation count toward my Supervision hours?